khulnasoft/tracker/docs/tutorials/deploy-grafana-dashboard.md

-# Access Tracker Metrics in Prometheus and Grafana
+# Access Tracee Metrics in Prometheus and Grafana

-Tracker exposes a metrics endpoint.
+Tracee exposes a metrics endpoint.
-This makes it possible to monitor Tracker like other cloud native workloads.
+This makes it possible to monitor Tracee like other cloud native workloads.

-In this tutorial, we will showcase how to access Tracker metrics through Prometheus and Grafana running through docker containers.
+In this tutorial, we will showcase how to access Tracee metrics through Prometheus and Grafana running through docker containers.
 The tutorial can easily adapted to Kubernetes workloads with the configuration provided.

 ## Tutorial Overview